taustation-fan/taustation-fan.github.io/README.md

 ### Choice of Weapons

 You have two weapon slots that you can equip from your inventory.
-Since combat starts with long range, and goes to a short range after four rounds, you should usually equip one long and one short range weapon each.
+Since combat starts with long range, and goes to short range after four rounds, you should usually equip one long and one short range weapon each.

 If possible, you should also select the weapons to do different types of